 It starts with the ability to capture a good enough photograph of your core to be meaningful.

-This unit is the most budget option, great place to start.
+This unit is the most budget option and a great place to start.

-Benefits of this unit is that regardless of what core tray or core box you use this is easily adapted to exactly the right size.
+Benefits of this unit is that regardless of what core tray or core box you use, it can easily adapt to exactly the right size.

 Ok, what's next?

 This portable unit that is built to suit plastic core trays, but would be easily adapted to suit your current core box/tray.

 This 'fits' onto the perimeter of the tray, and eliminates the need to crop out a conflicting background.